gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ```

 # Conclusion
 Decades of development have given us a huge range of script tags of different types.
-There is a lot more I didn’t have the time to cover, of course, and I hope you’ll join me on future deep dives into the subject.
+There's a lot more I didn’t have the time to cover, of course, and I hope you’ll join me on future deep dives into the subject.